Last Updated on October 13, 2024 by Soumya

 Book your stay at Le Ninfee now.

 July and August, on the other hand, are extremely hot.
-Plus, a large number of hotels and restaurants are not equipped with air-conditioning.
+Plus, many hotels and restaurants are not equipped with air conditioning.

 Getting around Bologna, Italy